GiladShapira94/taxi-demo-cli/README.md

 ````

 # Run a project workflow:
-  * -r - The name of the workflow file - For example this file need to be located in project direcory (/project/workflow.py)
+  * -r - The name of the workflow file - For example, this file needs to be located in the project directory (/project/workflow.py)
   * -w - watch option equal to true, works only on kfp engine

 ````
 mlrun project -n gitproject -r workflow.py -w ./project
 ````